apache/superset/RELEASING/release-notes-1-2/README.md

 # Developer Experience
-Expanding the API has been an ongoing effort, and 1.2 introduces a number of new API routes to allow developers to get available databases, get a given dashboard's charts, and import saved queries, among other things.
+Expanding the API has been an ongoing effort, and 1.2 introduces several new API routes to allow developers to get available databases, get a given dashboard's charts, and import saved queries, among other things.

 # PR Highlights